salt-die/batgrl/README.md

     Pong().run()
 ```

 Next, let's add paddles for each player.
+We can respond to key presses by implementing a widget's `on_press` method.
 Player 1's paddle can be moved up and down with `w` and `s` and Player 2's paddle can be moved up and down with `up` and `down`:

 ```py
 from nurses_2.app import App